-Surface roughness is a crucial property that influences the durability and performance of materials.
+Surface roughness is a crucial property that influences material durability and performance.
 For thin films and semiconductor devices, surface roughness is important for optimizing electrical properties, adhesion, and particle trapping, among other properties.

 Method selection considerations